elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 The whole transmitting logic is simple and can be done in software.
 It has to deal with bad receiption and deals with things like sending a preamble to give the receiver a chance to adjust its auto gain control to the signal.
 Additionally, the data is encoded 4-to-6 bits to achieve a better DC-balance for wireless transmission.

 There are a couple of useful libraries for that purpose.
-VirtualWire, ManchesterTX, RadioHead.
+[VirtualWire](https://www.pjrc.com/teensy/td_libs_VirtualWire.html), [ManchesterTX](http://mchr3k.github.io/arduino-libs-manchester/), [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/).
 I chose VirtualWire, since it has a small footprint and is well documented.
 As a nice feature, it handles transimtting via interrupt service routines in the "background" (If we can talk about "background" on a 8 Mhz single core microcontroller ;-) ).

 The sender is pretty small.
-Is gives the best range when equipped with a plain lambda/4 wire antenna (17,3cm).
+It gives the best range when equipped with a plain lambda/4 wire antenna (17,3cm).
 It has no power consumption as long as it isn't transmitting.

-### Sender
+### Phygital sender

 We build two senders.
 The first is working with resisitive touch, the second has a light dependent resistor to detect if a book is opened or closed.
 Both are running for 200-300 days with 2 CR2032 coin cells.